Basis-Theory/basistheory-android/docs/BasisTheoryElements.md

 ```

 As you can see from this example, the `tokenize` function is capable of resolving the raw data
 from references to element inputs.
-This enables your app to tokenize sensitive data values without
+This enables your application to tokenize sensitive data values
-needing to touch the raw data directly.
+without needing to touch the raw data directly.